georgepaul171/Research-Project/bpd/1June/results/analysis.md

 These interactions suggest:
 - Strong non-linear relationships between features and their transformations
-- Complex interplay between building characteristics and energy performance
+- Interplay between building characteristics and energy performance
 - Hierarchical effects where base features interact with their derived forms

 ### 3.4 Feature Correlations with Target